international employment law firm alliance L&E Global

 Protections Against Harassment

 The General Law for the Equity of Men and Women aims to regulate and guarantee gender equality.
 It sets up the guidelines and mechanisms for the fulfilment of equality in the public and private sector, by encouraging women’s empowerment.
-The FLL however, does not specifically regulate sex discrimination aside from general discrimination.
 Federal and state criminal codes have established harassment as an offence.
 Under the Criminal Code for the Federal District, it is an offence for any person to harass another person repeatedly for sexual purposes.
+Also, the FLL in Article 3 Bis states the definition for workplace harassment and sanctions the action as a just cause termination.
+The FLL in its Article 685 Ter protects those employees who have suffered any harassment and/or discrimination during their employment from fulfilling the prejudicial Conciliatory Hearing, this with the intent to protect victims from facing their aggressor.

 Employer’s Obligation to Provide Reasonable Accommodations

-In August 2009, the General Law for Handicapped People was published.
-This law states that those with a physical handicap must be included in society on equal grounds.
+In August 2009, the General Law for the Inclusion of Persons with Disabilities was published.
+This law states that those with a disability must be included in society on equal grounds.
 Nonetheless, the FLL does not provide anything specific regarding disability discrimination, except that it falls into the general discrimination prohibited by the FLL.
 In order to promote equity and diversity within the workplace, the FLL establishes the obligation for employers with more than fifty employees to have appropriate facilities for the performance of the services of employees with disability.

 Remedies